 Symptoms typical of needing a root canal

 - Intense Pain In Or Around The Gums

 - Tooth Discoloration

 - Recurring Abscess on the Gum Line

 Symptoms can be mild to extremely severe.
 It’s always best to seek immediate attention if you suspect you have a bacterial infection.
-And for a better look at what the procedure actually entails, please see our page on root canals here.
+And for a better look at what the procedure actually entails, please see our page on Kalamazoo root canals.